abbyblachman/csv-input-output/README.md

 - csv-writer: https://www.npmjs.com/package/csv-writer, used to write my filtered results to the output csv files.
 - moment: https://www.npmjs.com/package/moment, used to work with dates so I could accurately filter by age.

+### Limitations

+Two limitations I am identifying:

+- The headers for the output CSVs are currently hard-coded, which is something I would eventually like to change.
+- The filter for Democrats under age 45 is hard-coded to be anyone born between November 16, 1974 and November 15, 2019.
+I would eventually like to change this to update as time goes on based on the current date.